wunderflats/validator/README.md

 #### Validator object

 Each validator must expose a function that can optionally take parameters for configuration.
-It must return an object that implements `{ name: (String), validation: (Function) }`.
+It must return an object that implements `{ validate: (Function) }`.
 You may optionally declare a dependency on another field in your input by setting `{ dependsOn: (String) fieldName }`.
 If the validator regards `undefined` as potentially valid input, specify `{ acceptsUndefined: true }`.
 You most-likely will not need this.

 #### Naming